Ecological-Complexity-Lab/lab_website/network_course/index.md

 # Academic and general requirements and prerequisits
 1. The only prerequisite is prior knowledge in programming. **LLM-knowledge in programming does not count!** Exercises are written in R. Students who wish to program in another language may do so **independently**.
+2. Students are required to arrive at the first class with R + RStudio installed, and knowledge how to use them. see: https://datacarpentry.github.io/R-ecology-lesson-alternative/
-2. An introduction to ecology course is recommended, but not required.
+3. An introduction to ecology course is recommended, but not required.
-3. Knowledge in linear algebra is recommended, but not required.
+4. Knowledge in linear algebra is recommended, but not required.
-4. The exercises are computational, and students are required to bring a laptop.
+5. The exercises are computational, and students are required to bring a laptop.

 # Course requirements and grading
 * Compulsory attendance to lectures